heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 The concept of a subnet's "network address" and "broadcast address" being unusable for nodes (e.g. 192.168.1.0/24 and 192.168.1.255/24) is gone too:
 > In IPv6, all zeros and all ones are legal values for any field, unless specifically excluded.
 Specifically, prefixes may contain, or end with, zero-valued fields.
 (RFC4291)

-### Configuration methods for IPv6 network interfaces
+### New configuration methods for IPv6 network interfaces
-DHCP and static are no longer the only 2 options, and manually configuring network interaces can be rare.
+While IPv4 had "DHCP and statically configured", IPv6 has a host (ha!) of new configuration methods.
+Manually configuring network interaces can be rare.

+Router Advertisements (RAs) are multicast packets sent out by routers to let nodes know what Link Local address to use to contact a nearby router, and what routes the router has.
+RAs are how a device automatically finds a default gateway.
+There is an expiration timer on the information in the RAs (and therefore an expiration on a host's default route)--but RAs are sent on a recurring basis by routers.

+DNS server information can be autoconfigured via several different mechanisms (RF4339).

-DHCPv6 comes in two flavors, and neither communicates a default route.
+DHCPv6 comes in two flavors, and neither communicates a default route, which can be handled with RAs).
-- Stateful, which is like DHCPv4 insomuchas the DHCP server needs to remember the leases it has given out.
+- Stateful, which is like DHCPv4 insomuch as the DHCP server needs to record the leases it has given out.
+Given the scale an IPv6 network may reach, it may not be desirable to try to record all the addresses given out by a DHCPv6 server.
 - Stateless, a new tasty flavor where the DHCPv6 server does not need to remember any leases.
-It simply notifies clients of the appropriate /64 prefix to use, and clients autogenerate their own addresses within that /64 network prefix.
+It simply notifies clients of the appropriate /64 prefix to use, and clients autogenerate their own addresses within that /64 network prefix, avoiding IP conflicts by using Duplicate Address Detection (DAD).

-Router Advertisements are multicast packets sent out by routers to let nodes know what Link Local address to use to contact a nearby router, and what routes the router has.
-RAs are how a device finds a default gateway.
-There is an expiration timer on the information in the RAs (and therefore an expiration on a host's default route)--but RAs are sent on a recurring basis by routers.

 SLAAC - TODO.
-EUI-64, Temporary Addresses (Privacy Extension)
+EUI-64, Temporary Addresses (Privacy Extension).
+Example: 5021fa43-5676-4875-acfe-3f7f82517109\index.md

-Manually & statically configured - TODO
+Manually & statically configured - TODO (such as 78aa9176-0efe-4590-9d61-d2f6bb9bf591\index.md)

 ## IPv6 address types
 TODO